 People want to get relevant content — and Soundsnap has seen an impressive 45% completion rate of their survey.

-Every month, Soundsnap aims to publish 2-3 new blog posts for each of their user personas.
+Every month, Soundsnap aims to publish 2-3 new blog posts for each of its user personas.

 Once they finish the survey (or not), Soundsnap users get a personalized welcome onboarding series of 3 emails: